West Coast woes: Gamecocks softball routed by UCLA to end NCAA run

 But star UCLA hitter Megan Grant broke the game open in the top of the fifth inning with a grand slam that drove in four runs, extended UCLA’s lead to 6-0 and added to her NCAA record total for single-season home runs (40).

-South Carolina got on the board with one run in the bottom of the fifth inning, but the Bruins doubled their lead with nine more runs in the top of the sixth inning to put the contest completely out of reach.
+South Carolina got on the board with one run in the bottom of the fifth inning, but the Bruins more than doubled their lead with nine more runs in the top of the sixth inning to put the contest completely out of reach.

 South Carolina-UCLA game recap